Qin Xiao: Politics

 In 2010 he retired from full-time business, stating he wished to become a "public intellectual".

 Since then, he has used his position as a respected business leader and chairman of the Boyuan Foundation to promote "universal values" (a loaded term in Chinese politics often associated with Western-style human rights and democracy), political reform and economic reform in China, whilst building a network of like-minded movers and shakers.
 As well as major Chinese figures, the Boyuan Foundation includes such Western luminaries as Brent Scowcroft and Leon Brittan.

 He has explicitly and repeatedly stated his opposition to the so-called "China Model" of politics and economics (mixing authoritarianism and state-owned enterprises with some market economics).
 On other occasions, he has said “the government should stay within the government’s functions” and “power cannot be mixed and sold.”
-His calls for more liberal political and economic reform and less government involvement have earned him the enmity of the "New Left" grouping in Chinese politics.
+His calls for more liberal political and economic reform and less government involvement have earned him the enmity of Chinese New Left.

 His involvement in (non-Red Guard) politics dates back at least to 1983, when Qin began working as a party official at the Chinese Communist Party's power centre in Zhongnanhai, including stints as a member of the Communist Party’s Central Committee Political Bureau and secretary to Song Renqiong, a former secretary of the party's central secretariat.
 He is further connected to the princelings of the party by family relation: his sister is married to a son of Chen Yun, one of the Eight Immortals.

 Qin is a member of the Eleventh National Committee of Chinese People's Political Consultative Conference and previous posts include: